-Proposals must be received via email (email@example.com) the month prior to consideration.
-(For example, if you would like your proposal to be voted on at the October meeting, you would need to submit a proposal no later than September 30.)
+Proposals must be received via email (firstname.lastname@example.org) by the last day of the month immediately preceding the month when mini grant proposals will be presented to and voted on by the EKNA general membership.
+For example, if you would like your proposal to be heard and voted on at the October meeting, you would need to submit it no later than September 30.
 You will be invited to give a short presentation at the next membership meeting.
 Approval is based on membership vote and availability of funding.
 Funding amounts vary, but most grants are for $500 or less.
 For more information on guidelines and eligibility, please email email@example.com.

 Here are some examples of EKNA’s past mini-grant recipients:

-- Co-sponsor the site announcement party for the Kensington Community Food Co-op, a community-owned grocery store opening in the Kensington area
+Co-sponsor the site announcement party for the Kensington Community Food Co-op, a community-owned grocery store now open in the Kensington area

 Assist Friends of Hackett School in obtaining their 501c3 designation